+33 (0)1 40 51 78 18

 • Maraîchers/Producteur (producers) – small-scale farmers selling their own freshly harvested goods (often a bit dirt-dusted, and all the better for it).

-• Resellers – merchants with wider selections sourced from wholesale markets like Rungis.
+• Independent vendors – offering a wider selection sourced from wholesale markets, such as Rungis.

 Exploring both adds depth to your market experience.